CarakaMuhamadRahman/AssociateDataScientist/README.md

-This Repo Show My Associate Data Scientist Certificate that I got from BNSP
+This Repo Shows All My Certifications in The Field of Technology Especially AI